USS Ingraham (FFG-61): Operation Fiery Vigil

 Abraham Lincoln sailed more than 1800 nmi through inshore waters during Fiery Vigil.
 This voyage required careful attention to detail from her Navigation Department because of the myriad of other vessels, treacherous shoals, and currents.
 The carrier also supported while the guided missile cruiser evacuated a further 844 people and their pets during three trips in and out of the disaster area.
 Lake Champlains historian noted that the devastation and the suffering of the victims "overwhelmed" her crewmen.
 Additional squadrons that assisted humanitarian efforts included Strike Fighter Squadron (VFA) 94, Composite Squadron (VC) 5, and Helicopter Anti-Submarine Squadron Light (HSL) 47.

 January 2008 Iranian incident

-Small craft suspected to be from the Iranian Revolutionary Guard Navy (IRGCN), maneuvers in close proximity of Ingraham.